neogeek83/WhatsReckless/README.md

  * Update disclaimer
  * Update google play description
  * Improve location accquision time by reducing restriction to require a "fine" location.
 "Course" should be good enough to determine what state you're in (although fine is good if waze or google maps already are using it).
+ * Notifiy if law requires:
+   - Lights while windshield wipers are running
+   - Fines tied to amount over speed limit
+   - Requires you to move over if slow in left lane long
+   - reckless threshold
+   - radar and laser detectors allowed
+   - Move vechicles out of roadway after a fender bender